jpswade/jpswade.github.io/_posts/2011-12-14-using-remote-assistance-via-e-mail-on-windows-7.md

 In this scenario, novice user Joe has a new computer running **Windows 7 Professional**.
 A dialog box appears informing Joe that he must contact an administrator in order to install antivirus software on his computer.

 Instead of calling the Helpdesk, Joe decides to use Remote Assistance.
-Here&#8217;s the steps he needs to take:
+Here's the steps he needs to take:

   1. Open Remote Assistance by clicking the **Start** button .
 In the search box, type **Remote Assistance**, and then, in the list of results, click **Windows Remote Assistance**.
   2. Click **Invite someone you trust to help you**.